SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Role/v1RoleEntity_DefaultRoleEntity.md

 NetServer calculates default values on the entity, which is required when creating/storing a new instance

 ## Online Restricted: ## The User agent is not available in Online by default.
 User management is not allowed for partner apps.
-Calls the User agent service CreateDefaultRoleEntity.
+Calls the User agent service CreateDefaultRoleEntity

 ## Request Headers